Paul Richard dit Plate

 Last Edited=27 Aug 2023

-Paul Richard dit Plate was born circa 1725 at Beaubassin, Colony of Nova Scotia.1 He was the son of Alexandre Richard and Marie-Magdelaine Thibodeau.
+Paul Richard dit Plate was born circa 1725 at Beaubassin, Colony of Nova Scotia, British North America.1 He was the son of Alexandre Richard and Marie-Magdelaine Thibodeau.

 Paul Richard, ploughman, native of l'Acadie, aged 27 years, he had been 11 years in the country.
 Married to Herre [sic] Boudrot, native of Port Toulouse, aged 23 years.